java-springboot-kafka/java-springboot-kafka/source/_posts/dfs.md

 ---
-title: Depth First Search - DFS
+Depth First Search - DFS
 ---

 A DFS is an algorithm to travers graph-based structures (also for trees included in graphs)